mobx-roof/mobx-roof/docs/en.md

           loginError: null,
         });
       } else {
-        // This can trigger data changed.
-        this.loginError = res.message;
+        // This also can trigger data changed. this.loginError = res.message;
       }
     },